 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where ferrarisite typically forms.
+Look in hydrothermal veins country, the host setting where ferrarisite typically forms.
 If you start seeing arsenolite, pharmacolite, calcite in float, you are in the right ground.
 Field specimens usually show a acicular crystals habit, so train your eye for that shape before scanning the outcrop.